 Medicare explainedMedicare Advantage vs. Medicare Supplement plans

-If treatment may improve or cure chronic eye conditions like glaucoma or cataracts, and is viewed medically necessary by a Medicare-participating physician, Medicare may cover it.
+It does, however, cover medically necessary treatments that may improve or cure chronic eye conditions like glaucoma or cataracts.
 But you'll need to check with your doctor to see if your condition makes the cut.
-For example, Lasik surgery is not considered a medical necessity and will not be covered by Medicare.
+For example, Lasik surgery for vision correction is not considered a medical necessity, so it’s not covered by Medicare.

 A simple vision test is included in the “Welcome to Medicare” preventive visit.
-It is covered by Medicare Part B, but it is offered only once and within the first year of Part B coverage.2
+It’s covered by Medicare Part B, but it’s offered only once and within the first year of Part B coverage.

 Routine eye exams for eyeglasses or contact lenses are not covered.
 However, a yearly eye exam is covered by Medicare Part B for those living with diabetes and diabetic retinopathy.
-An eye doctor who is legally permitted to do testing in the state where you live must perform the exam.
-Eye exams for diagnostic purposes, such as testing for glaucoma or macular degeneration, may also be covered.3
+Eye exams for diagnostic purposes, such as testing for glaucoma or macular degeneration, may also be covered.

 Does Medicare cover eyeglasses?

 The simple answer is no: Medicare usually does not cover the cost of eyeglasses or contact lenses.
-However, if you need cataract surgery—during which an intraocular lens (IOL) is implanted—Medicare Part B will help cover the cost of 1 set of corrective lenses (either contacts or glasses).
-Also, the supplier must be Medicare-enrolled.5
+However, if you need cataract surgery—during which an intraocular lens (IOL) is implanted—Medicare Part B will help cover the cost of one set of corrective lenses (either contacts or glasses).

 Does Medicare cover the cost of cataract surgery?

 Medicare does cover cataract surgery as a medically necessary surgery.
 You can work with your doctor and the hospital or facility where you’ll have the surgery to help estimate the costs.
 You’ll also want to determine whether the surgery will be inpatient or outpatient.